 The review sample in question today is the Starlight version and it retails for a fairly competitive $125 in its stock format.
 We will be also reviewing their SPC 8-wire headphone cable version in the coming week also.

-The detachable options are pretty much what most of our readers will be used when buying aftermarket cables.
+The detachable options are pretty much what most of our readers will be used to when buying aftermarket cables.
 You get two versions of the midnight cable in MMCX and 2-pin terminations and you get the same two terminations for their flagship Starlight cable.

 The Midnight is slightly cheaper starting from $87 so I guess that makes the Starlight their flagship cable at a starting price of $125.
 They all come packaged and ready to ship out once you buy them online.
 All you have to do is pop them out of the bag and connect them to whatever monitor you are using.